sendgrid/smtpapi-nodejs/README.md

 # Installation

+## Prerequisites

+- Node.js version 0.10, 0.12 or 4
+- The SendGrid service, starting at the [free level](https://sendgrid.com/free?source=smtpapi-nodejs)

 ## Environment Variables

-First, get your free SendGrid account [here](https://sendgrid.com/free?source=smtpapi-nodejs).

-Next, update your environment with your SendGrid credentials. (if you will be sending via nodemailer or other SMTP transport)
+Update your environment with your SendGrid credentials. (if you will be sending via nodemailer or other SMTP transport)

 ```bash
 echo "export SENDGRID_USERNAME='YOUR_USERNAME'" > sendgrid.env